codegoalie/disney-blog/content/posts/new-preorder-magicbands.md

 author = "Chris Marshall"
 +++

+__UPDATE (Jan 3, 2020 4:03pm):__ And just like that, they are all gone again...
+Hopefully, you got your order in time.
+Let us know in the comments if you did and they honor the order.
+Stay tuned for more updates!

 They've just added a bunch of "new" MagicBands to the resort pre-arrival catalog.
 Grab your favorite now before they disappear.